-- King Sombra in My Little Pony: Friendship Is Magic is The Silent Bob, wastes no chances to Gemstone Assault the Crystal Empire, hid the Crystal Heart behind traps years ago, and rushes Spike upon seeing him with the Heart.
+- King Sombra in My Little Pony: Friendship Is Magic is The Silent Bob, wastes no chances to Gemstone Assault the Crystal Empire, hid the Crystal Heart behind Crazy-Prepared traps centuries ago, and quickly rushes Spike upon seeing him with the Heart.
 Suitably, his episode(s) treat(s) him as an Advancing Wall of Doom, putting our heroes in a Race Against the Clock.

 - Samurai Jack has The Minions of Set, who take this trope to the most terrifying levels possible.
 Aku frees them from their prison to kill Jack, and they prove that they do not fuck around by immediately slaughtering an entire battalion of combat droids in a matter of seconds.
 When they encounter Jack, they quickly overwhelm him with blitz-style attacks and force him on the defensive for most of the episode.
 They don't stop to let him catch his breath, they don't banter, gloat, or monologue, they don't need to eat, drink, or rest, they can instantly heal from any injuries, even shrugging off attacks from Jack's sword, Aku's sole weakness.
 They don't want to fight Jack, they want to kill him and they will do it any way they can.
 To put it into perspective, they come out of nowhere and sucker punch Jack, punch him in the stomach, gives him a swift and brutal uppercut, and whenever Jack successfully parries one of their blade strikes, the Minions just punch him in the face instead.